gavinmcfarland/typolize/README.md

 # Typolize

-Normalizes type sizing and spacing using sensible defaults which are highly configurable.

-## Base

-You can customise the base values to determine the overal aesthetics.
-Type and spacing are calculated from these base values to provide harmonious configurations.
+Typolize provides sensible default styling for good typography on the web.
+It consists of a reset and customizable variables that let you create harmonious type sizing and spacing.

+Customising the following variables will give a completely different feel to the proportion and scale of your site or application.

 ```css
 :root {